 If you are up to the challenge of helping out in a wide range of workplaces, whilst learning a new language and becoming immersed in a completely different culture, then Ecuador is the overseas placement for you!
 It is necessary to have at least a basic knowledge of Spanish before you depart, and volunteers will attend a one or two week language course in Quito before starting their placements.

 - Pre departure briefing – all volunteers are invited to a group briefing prior to departure.

-- Volunteers need to be able to speak (basic) Spanish and those who need to will attend a one or two week immersion course on arrival in Ecuador prior to the orientation (there is a fee for this).
+- Volunteers need to be able to speak (basic) Spanish.
+If available in-person, those who need to will attend a one or two week immersion course on arrival in Ecuador prior to the orientation (there is a fee for this).
 If you are concerned about your level of Spanish, get in touch!

-- Volunteers will arrive in Quito for a week long orientation and Teaching Skills course.
-There is no extra charge for this, with food and accommodation included in the Lattitude fees.
+- If available in-person, volunteers will arrive in Quito for a week long orientation and Teaching Skills course.

 Free Time & Travel:

 Ecuador is far from being the largest country in Latin America but it is arguably the most biologically and geographically diverse.
 A combination of cheap transport and relatively short travelling distances make Ecuador the perfect country to explore, inch by inch over various weekends.

 If you are based in Quito, you are perfectly located for discovering a whole variety of cultural gems.
 Discover the life and colour of the Otavalo market, nestled between the volcano peaks of Imbabura, Cotacachi and Mojanda or relax in the lush greenery of Mindo’s cloud forest.
 Quito, the world’s highest capital, is a traveller’s delight in itself.
 Ride the city’s iconic trolleybuses to the Mitad del Mundo (centre of the world) or scale the top of El Panecillo in a yellow taxi for some stunning 360° views of the capital.